Brent Sadler: Awards

 Sadler has won numerous individual and team awards over his career.
 He won the RTS Regional News Award in 1980, the RTS International News Award in 1987 and with the ITN team, won the BAFTA for the quality of coverage while in Lebanon in 1983.
 While with CNN his team won the Emmy for their program ‘Saving Somalia’.
 He has reported from around the world on many conflicts and won a BAFTA award for Best Actuality Coverage of the Gulf War and an Overseas Press Club of America Award for Meritorious Reporting.

 Personal life

-Sadler is married to Dr Jelena Sadler, a former News Producer for CNN, his fourth wife.
-His third wife was author Tess Stimson.
-He has four children.
+Brent has a daughter with his first wife, Janis Christmas, whom he divorced in the mid-1970s.
+He has another daughter, born in 1989, with his second wife, Debby, whom he married in 1985.
+He married his third wife, author Tess Stimson, on 17 July 1993.
+They have two sons, the first born in 1994.
+Sadler married his fourth wife, Dr Jelena Anicic, a former News Producer for CNN, in 2003.